Zheffex/ClarifAI/backend/README.md

 TODOs:
 - Document deployment (Dockerfile/CI/CD) if/when available.
 - Provide API reference (OpenAPI/Swagger) or link to Postman collection.
-- Add .env.example file to the repo for easier onboarding.

 ## License
 This project is licensed under the ISC License (see package.json).